bondeluke/TinyIoC/README.md

 # TinyIoC
 TinyIoC is a tiny inversion-of-control container.
-The library only contains 3 exported types.
 The small surface area of this API allows your project to have a consistent and predictable dependency injection experience.
+The TinyContainer implements to straightforward interface.
 ```c#
 public interface ITinyRegistry
 {